ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_filters.rst

     {{ list1 | unique }}
     # => [1, 2, 5, 3, 4, 10]

-To get a unique union of two lists:
+To get a union (with duplicate elements removed) of two lists:

 .. code-block:: yaml+jinja